Summer and Dogs: Tips, Risks, and How To Keep Them Safe

 Parasites and Diseases

-At the top of the list, our friends ticks.
 Ticks are not fun.
-They can be hard to find in our dogs and especially our super furry friends, but have a tendency to host near the ears, belly and neck.
+They can be hard to find in our dogs, especially in super furry friends, but tend to be located near the ears, belly, and neck.

-If you do happen to come upon a tick, after proper removal | or disposal, clean the area and be sure to check to spot for any redness, swelling, or a “bullseye” around the bite.
+If you do happen to come upon a tick, you should properly remove or dispose of it, clean the area, and be sure to check the spot for any redness, swelling, or a “bullseye” around the bite.

 Please consult your veterinarian if you see any of these indications.